OSInside/kiwi/doc/source/building/working_with_images/custom_volumes.rst

 .. warning::
-   Note that size attributes for filesystem volumes, as for btrfs, are ignored and have no effect.
+   The size attributes for filesystem volumes, as for btrfs, are ignored and have no effect.